 Global economic and social structures creak and groan under the burden of ever increasing demand for social services in times of austerity – so can the maker community and maker spaces come to the rescue?
 Making is good for us – right!?
 If so what now for modern maker-spaces in this context?
 There has long since been an implicit, tacit notion that making provides benefits beyond the mere function of object, artefact or product creation.
 However recent research has helped catalyse a demand and opportunity to develop understanding of this idea and provide a more rigorous and explicit evidence base for how making practices support health and well-being in different number of ways.
 The ‘Maker Community’ is on the rise with much research evidencing the apparent growth of communal making and making places.
 So could it be that the maker movement could actively and more explicitly support the health of the communities?
 What processes and methods might be developed or enhanced to amplify their value to health and well-being?
 Could maker-spaces be prescribed as sub-medical provision to communities and people with a range of needs?
 What do we mean by making-well and well-making?
 Perhaps it is a twofold process that firstly reflects on making affect through a process of creative-critical (reflexive) making?
 It may take makers on a journey of personal reflectiveness that moves from (and through) affectual making to a cognate understanding of its cultural value for health and well-being?

 This workshop aims to bring together international perspectives on the role of the maker community, maker-spaces and making-methods in relation to promoting well-being and supporting mental health in diverse communities.
+The workshop will consist of applicant’s paper presentations that respond to the 'well-making' theme as well as collaborative design activities over the course of the conference.

 - To engage with critical, rigorous research that presents diverse perspectives on ‘making well and well-making’